-We’re passing the beautiful pool-area with water-slide and waterfall.
+We’re passing the beautiful pool-area with a water-slide and tiny waterfall.
 I see guests sipping cocktails at the bar and stretching their necks curiously about us.
 Then we are going through the lobby of the hotel.
 On the right is the reception located and behind the desk is a beautiful young receptionist.
 She wears a dark blue kimono, and is now looking down and then up.
 Our eyes meet in a split second.

 Do I see a touch of sadness in her eyes?

-I’m shaking my head and wondering me about myself: My God, how stupid is my mind in this absurd situation!
-Closing my eyes I’m bitterly thinking: It happened, and it happens right now.
+I’m shaking my head and wondering about myself: My God, how stupid is my mind in this absurd situation!
+Closing my eyes I’m bitterly thinking: It happened, and it happens now.
 I am in their hands.
 First, they kick me down and second, they humiliate, condemn, beat or probably shoot me to death and then they ask…

 …you are a perpetrator?